GSA/digitalgov.gov/content/posts/2013-06-19-army-mil-usability-case-study.md

 ---
+url: /2013/06/19/army-mil-usability-case-study/
 date: 2013-06-19 12:11:35 -0400
-title: 'Army.mil &amp;#8211; Usability Case Study'
+title: 'Army.mil &#8211; Usability Case Study'
-summary: 'If you want to make a website more efficient and user friendly, then it’s not enough just to have your most valuable information on the site.
+summary: 'If you want to make a website more efficient and user friendly, then it&rsquo;s not enough just to have your most valuable information on the site.
 People are busy&mdash;they want to find what they&rsquo;re looking for, and they want it fast.
 You don&rsquo;t always need to redesign an entire site to make things easier to'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - DoD